 The Board of Directors has determined that each of Messrs.
 Carolin, Churchill, Morse, Osborne, Watson and Zug is independent under the Nasdaq listing standards and SEC rules.
 In reaching a determination that Mr. Churchill is independent under the Nasdaq listing standards and SEC rules, the Board of Directors considered certain relationships between entities affiliated with Mr. Churchill and entities affiliated with James J. Kim.
 These relationships include transactions, investments or partnerships in which Mr. Churchill and Mr. Kim, or entities affiliated with them, have a direct or indirect financial interest.
 None of these relationships involved Amkor.
 The Board determined that Mr. Churchill satisfies the independence requirements set forth by both Nasdaq and the SEC.
-In reaching a determination that Mr. Morse has an interest.
+In reaching a determination that Mr. Morse is independent under the Nasdaq listing standards and SEC rules, the Board considered investments which Mr. Kim has in funds affiliated with an entity in which Mr. Morse has an interest.
 These investments do not involve Amkor.
-The Board determined that Mr. Morse has an interest.
-These investments do not involve Amkor.
-The Board determined that Mr. Morse has an interest.
-These investments do not involve Amkor.
-The Board determined that Mr. Morse has an interest.
-These investments do not involve Amkor.
-The Board determined that Mr. Morse has an interest.
-These investments do not involve Amkor.
-The Board determined that Mr. Morse has an interest.
-These investments do not involve Amkor.
-The Board determined that Mr. Morse has an interest.
+The Board determined that Mr. Morse satisfies the independence requirements set forth by both Nasdaq and the SEC.